olatejufausiat/DecodeLabs-Internship-Projects/README.md

-# CodeLab Data Analysis Project
+# DecodeLab Data Analysis Project

 ## Project Overview
 This project demonstrates the complete data analysis process using a single dataset.